LaunchCodeEducation/lchs/src/chapters/more-flask/project.rst

 #.
 In the ``success()`` function, add a conditional to check for a ``GET/POST``
    request.

    a.
-For a ``GET`` request, ``redirect`` back to the form page.
+If a ``GET`` request was made, ``redirect`` back to the form page.
    b.
 For a ``POST`` request, ``render`` the ``success.html`` template.

-   .. admonition:: Note

-      ``code = 307`` is a crude way of restricting access to the success page, but it gets you thinking in the right direction.

-      We'll learn a better way to restrict access later in the course.

 #.
+Save, then reload the form page.
+Test your code by entering the URL for the
+   success page in the address bar.
+You should be redirected back to the form.
+   Also, make sure you wind up at the success page when you submit valid entries in the form!
+#.
 Demonstrate your finished application to your teacher.
 Once it checks out,
    save and commit your code.

+.. admonition:: Note

+   ``code = 307`` is a crude way of restricting access to the success page, but it gets you thinking in the right direction.

+   We'll learn a better way to restrict access in a later chapter.

 Bonus Mission
 -------------

 .. index:: ! message flashing

-In this project, you added code to display messages to the user if they made a mistake filling out the form.
+In this project, you built code to display error messages inside a form.
+The goal was to provide feedback to the user so they could correct their mistakes.

 The Flask framework contains tools to handle user feedback.
 The process is called **message flashing**, and it gives developers a way to streamline their code.

 In ``main.py``, you kept track of messages as part of the ``inputs`` dictionary.
 With message flashing, Flask does this work automatically.
-The `Flask website <https://flask.palletsprojects.com/en/1.1.x/patterns/flashing/#message-flashing-pattern>`__ provides a short tutorial on how to set up and display flashed messages.
-Take a look at the examples, and then refactor your application to use ``flash``.
+The `Flask website <https://flask.palletsprojects.com/en/1.1.x/patterns/flashing/#message-flashing-pattern>`__ provides a short tutorial on how to set up and display ``flash`` messages.
+Take a look at the examples, and then refactor your application to use the ``flash`` tools.

 .. pull-quote::